Wesleyan International Speakers Program (WISP)

 Read More

 Bio: Hi everyone!
 My name is Adriana.
-I am a first-semester junior majoring in Government and Theater with a minor in Global Engagement.
+I am a junior majoring in Government and Theater with a minor in Global Engagement.
 I was born in Caracas, Venezuela, but I was raised in San Antonio de Los Altos and lived there for 17 years.
-On campus, I am involved in the Latin and ballroom club.
+On campus, I am involved in the Latin and Ballroom Club and the Book Lab.
 Outside of school, I love watching TV and hanging out with friends and family.
 My hobbies are dancing and reading.
 One interesting fact about me is that I love the beach.
-I want to be part of the WIS program because I want to share facts about my country.
+I want to be part of the WISP because I want to share facts about my country.

-Because some people do not know where is located Venezuela at, in fact some people do not know that the first language of Venezuelan is Spanish.
-I want people about the beauty of my country but also the corruption that destroyed.
+I joined WISP because some people do not know where Venezuela is located.
+In fact, some people do not know that the national language of Venezuela is Spanish.
+I want to share with people the beauty of my country but also the corruption that has destroyed it.

 • Luna Kwon